brainuser5705/brainuser5705.github.io/_others/korean.md

 ---

 I've been learning on and off now for about a year.
 Did some Billy Go videos - learned Hangul, basic phrases, vocab and grammar.
 Then stopped to take a more independent approach with Anki + ChatGPT.
 Then stopped completely.
 Then did some periodic readings of TTMIK's Korean reading books.
 In my most recent "consistent" block, I have been:
-- [ ] doing 3-5 new words on Anki
+- doing 3-5 new words on Anki
-    - [ ] currently separated words by verbs and nouns
+    - currently separated words by verbs and nouns
-    - [ ] cards have informal conjugation (요), sample sentences paired with pictures, pronunciation
+    - cards have informal conjugation (요), sample sentences paired with pictures, pronunciation
-- [ ] reading through a webtoon
+- reading through a webtoon
-    - [ ] copying the sentences and asking ChatGPT to explain the grammar
+    - copying the sentences and asking ChatGPT to explain the grammar
-- [ ] watching videos sometimes
+- watching videos sometimes

 I've started reading **Fluent Forever** by Gabriel Wyner and it has some great tips about how to make the most of your language learning.
 Some things I will start doing once I have more time:
-- [ ] revamp my Anki cards
+- [X] revamp my Anki cards
-    - [ ] reduce the number of sentences
+    - [X] reduce the number of sentences
     - [ ] make sure I have some personal connection to it
-    - [ ] fix the layout
+    - [X] fix the layout
     - [ ] establish a good schedule for making Anki cards
+- [X] IPA for Korean
+- [ ] Establish schedule to consume Korean content
-- [ ] IPA for Korean
+- [ ] Schedule for studying the grammar